-Amanda Summers was born and raised in Fort Collins, CO .
+Amanda Miller was born and raised in Fort Collins, CO .
 She received her Bachelors degree in Social Work at Colorado State University where she discovered her interest in mental health.
 She moved to Denver to continue her education at the University of Denver where she completed her Masters in Social Work focusing on substance abuse, mental health and trauma.
 Amanda has experience working with individuals and families ranging from clients of the Department of Human Services to adult inpatient and outpatient addiction services.
 Amanda is continuing her education in addiction by becoming a Licensed Addiction Counselor.

 Malissa Trojan, LSW, AASW